azlaan95/Flutter-Clean-Architecture/README.md

 ## Getting Started

-To run the project you need to configure with Flutter 3.7.8 I have creates a Make file script you can directly run those script or take a reference from it
+To run the project you need to configure with Flutter 3.7.8.
+I have created a Make file script for you, you can directly run those script or take a reference from it

 ### Steps To Run the Project